Serbs in Slovenia

 Serbs in Slovenia are Slovenian citizens of ethnic Serb descent and Serbian citizens living in Slovenia.

-According to data from the 2002 census, there were 38,964 Serbs in Slovenia, constituting 2% of the total population, making Serbs the second-largest ethnic group in the country.
+According to data from 2021 census, there were 30,248 Serbia-born people living in Slovenia, while according to data from 2002 census (the last census ethnicity was recorded) there were 38,964 Serbs, constituting 2% of the total population and making Serbs the second-largest ethnic group in the country.

 History

 Although there existed an indigenous community from the 16th century of Serbs of White Carniola (which have been completely assimilated having lost any distinct Serb ethnic identity by the second half of 20th century), the modern Serbs in Slovenia are first- and second-generation immigrants.

 Serbs came to Slovenia from countries of former Yugoslavia during its existence, mostly after the World War II and primarily from Bosnia and Herzegovina and Serbia.
 Many Serbs employed in the Yugoslav People's Army were stationed in the Socialist Republic of Slovenia with their families.
 In the 1970s and 1980s, there was a spike in Serb immigration many ethnic Serbs as they migrated to pursue better careers and economic opportunities in Slovenia, the most developed of then-Yugoslav republics.

 In 2013, the combined community association of Serbs in Slovenia requested that Serbs be given the status of a recognized ethnic minority.
 They have not been granted minority status however, since, according to the Slovenian constitutional framework, only "historical minorities who have been living on clearly defined territories for centuries can have the status of a minority".